corda/cordapp-template-kotlin/README.md

 ## TODO

 * Make the progress tracker steps more instructive
-* Add a Kryo serialiser for PurchaseOrderState
 * Amend the Jython RPC demo such that it works with PurchaseOrderStates
-* Amend the client RPC demo to use PurchaseOrderStates
 * Fix the `web/example` front end
-* Add a schema for PurchaserderState
+* Add a schema for PurchaseOrderState
 * Add an attachment to the 'Place' transaction
 * Add contract unit tests
 * Add flow unit tests